 Encoding with NFC Direct

-There are two options for submitting the encoding data to us – either by typing or pasting it into the ‘encoding data’ box on the product page, or by completing and uploading our simple data template spreadsheet.
-You will also need to specify whether your tags/products should be locked or unlocked.
+The option for submitting the encoding data to us is by completing and uploading our simple data template spreadsheet.
+You will also need to specify whether your Tags/Products should be locked or unlocked.

 Completing the template couldn’t be easier: